tristan852/kite/README.md

 For reference, the Elo ratings have been normalized so that the `SkillLevel.RANDOM` bot starts at *0*.
 Since `SkillLevel.TEN` and `SkillLevel.PERFECT` represent the same level of play, they share the same rating estimate.

 Notably, the Elo gaps between successive skill levels widen as we approach perfect play.
-Notably, as we approach perfect play, the Elo gaps between skill levels become larger.
 This trend is also reflected in the first table, where matchups become increasingly one-sided.
 This reflects the fact that at high levels, even a single small mistake can be decisive — making further improvements increasingly difficult and more impactful in terms of rating.

 ---